tusharyadav511/SwitchOn/README.md

 # SwitchOn
-OTT platform to help struggling moviemakers in streaming their movie during COVID-19 lockdown.
+OTT platform to help moviemakers in streaming their movie.